codeonlyjs/website/content/guide/templateForEach.md

 can impact performance because one insert or delete near the start of the list means the DOM tree for every subsequent item will need a full update.

-To improve this, you can provide a callback to the `foreach` block that supplies an item "key" for each item.
+To improve this, you can provide a callback to the `foreach` directive that supplies an item "key" for each item.

 For example, suppose we're displaying a list of items with a `name` and `id`